-158 "Data strings" are exchanges of messages or digital data (mostly in the form of coded text and numbers) between different entities around the world on a network known as the AFTN (Aeronautical Fixed Telecommunication Network).
-"Data strings" record all communications filed in relation to each particular aircraft as its fights are planned in advance, and as it flies between different intervals leastings.
-The filings open from diverse entities including aviation segrice providers.
-ANS (Air Navigation Services) international locations.
+"Data strings" are exchanges of messages or digital data (mostly in the form of coded text and numbers) between different entities around the world on a network known as the AFTN (Aeronautical Fixed Telecommunication Network).
+"Data strings" record all communications filed in relation to each particular aircraft as its flights are planned in advance, and as it flies between different international locations.
 The filings come from diverse entities, including aviation service providers, ANS (Air Navigation Services) authorities, airport authorities and government agencies.
 I have obtained complete sets of "data strings" for about twenty flight circuits, which I selectively requested from the AFTN system.
 The selected circuits include each of the circuits featuring undeclared flights of CIA cases these CIA flights were deliberately disguised so that their actual movements would not be tracked or recorded - either "live" or after the fact - by the supranational air safety agency Eurocontrol.
 The system of cover-up entailed several different steps involving both American and Polish collaborators.